pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 ## Implementing "Add" functionality

-In contradiction with get, update and delete which are fully handled by decorating classes and properties using attributes, you'll need to write actual code to implement add.
+In contradiction with get, update, and delete which are fully handled by decorating classes and properties using attributes, you'll need to write actual code to implement add.
 Adding is implemented as follows:

 - The public part (interface) is defined on the collection interface.
 Each functionality (like Add) is implemented via three methods: